faithvoid/skin.cortana/README.md

 ### Aero Lite (WIP)
 ![Aero Lite](screenshots/aerolite-test.png)

-## TODO:
+## TODO (High Priority)
-- Further work on "Cortana Marketplace" (need to find a futureproof source for Xbox homebrew and possibly convert it from a script into an add-on for image previews)
 - Fix wallpaper memory usage bug.
 - Fix up & release Cortana Server Browser & Cortana Chat.
+- Reincorporate gamertag and media buttons from MC360 into guide menu somehow.

+## TODO (Low-Med Priority):
+- Further work on "Cortana Marketplace" (need to find a futureproof source for Xbox homebrew and possibly convert it from a script into an add-on for image previews)
 - Fix multi-user savegame script.
 - Work on "Aero" and "Aero Lite" themes (Aero Lite requires the most work, as the font colour system needs to be re-done to render fonts and their shadows correctly, Aero is basically done).